EmanuelePasqui/emanuelepasqui.github.io/content/authors/admin/_index.md

 ## About Me

-➕   I am a 2nd year Ph.D. student in Mathematics at [University of Padova](https://www.unipd.it/) in the probability group, supervised by [Alberto Chiarini](https://www.math.unipd.it/~chiarini/) and [Giambattista Giacomin](https://www.math.unipd.it/~giacomin/).
+I am a 2nd year Ph.D. student in Mathematics at [University of Padova](https://www.unipd.it/) in the probability group, supervised by [Alberto Chiarini](https://www.math.unipd.it/~chiarini/) and [Giambattista Giacomin](https://www.math.unipd.it/~giacomin/).\

-➖   I am interested in Probability, specializing in Statistical Mechanics, in particular on random processes in random media, currently researching the Gaussian Free Field in random environment.
+I am interested in Probability, specializing in Statistical Mechanics, in particular on random processes in random media, currently researching the Gaussian Free Field in random environment.

-✖️   My secondary interests are stochastic calculus, particle systems, and finance.
+My secondary interests are stochastic calculus, particle systems, and finance.

-➗   I have a Master's degree in Applied Mathematics and a Bachelor's in Mathematics, both from Sapienza University of Rome.
+I have a Master's degree in Applied Mathematics and a Bachelor's in Mathematics, both from Sapienza University of Rome.

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.